 Modern-day kilns on Murano are equipped with heat retainers and with equipment that makes it possible to control temperature and the rate of fuel combustion.

-When the elements are fused together, the temperature of the fused viscous paste is reduced from 1400°C to 1100°C.
+When the elements are fused together, the temperature of the viscous paste is lowered from 1400°C to 1100°C.

-This slow cooling process takes place in what is known as “annealing ovens”, where the temperature is slowly decreased.
+This slow cooling process takes place in what are known as “annealing ovens”, where the temperature is slowly decreased.

 There are some raw materials, called flux or melting agents, which soften at lower temperatures.

-As soon as this set up is done, the Master has to start working immediately and quickly on the viscous mass whose temperature is rapidly dropping.
+The Master quickly works with his tools on the viscous Murano glass mass whose temperature is rapidly dropping.

-Once the Master is done with the creation, the piece is put in another kiln (“muffola”) at a lower temperature than the main oven.
-The temperature is then slowly decreased (“tempera”) until it reaches the room temperature.
+When the piece is done, it is put in a kiln (“muffola”) at a lower temperature than the main oven.
+The temperature is then slowly lowered (“tempera”) until it reaches the room temperature.

 Famous Murano Glass Techniques

-Primary processes are those that occur by changing the initial mix before the melting process in the oven.
+Primary processes are those that change the initial mix of elements before the melting process in the oven.